node-red/node-red.github.io/docs/user-guide/writing-functions.md

 return [msg, newMsg];
 {% endhighlight %}

+#### Handling arbituary number of outputs

+*Since Node-RED 1.3*

+`node.outputCount` contains the number of outputs configured for the function node.

+This makes it possible to write generic functions that can handle variable number of outputs set from the edit dialog.

+For example if you wish to spread incoming messages randomly between outputs, you could:

+{% highlight javascript %}
+// Create an array same length as there are outputs const messages = new Array(node.outputCount)
+// Choose random output number to send the message to const chosenOutputIndex = Math.floor(Math.random() * node.outputCount);
+// Send the message only to chosen output messages[chosenOutputIndex] = msg;
+// Return the array containing chosen output return messages;
+{% endhighlight %}

+You can now configure number of outputs solely via edit dialog without making changes to the function itself.

 ### Multiple Messages

 A function can return multiple messages on an output by returning an array of